 This may be free from a money point of view but it will take up some of your time and time can be precious when it comes to wedding planning.

 If your venue has a PA system or you happen to have a portable amp then you and your partner can have fun creating a playlist of all your favourite songs on an ipod/MP3 player etc.

 This is a really great way to stamp your personalities on your day whilst saving money for other things for the day.

-NOTE – if you are booking a DJ/Disco for your evening reception they maybe able to do this for you as well, additional charges but occur though.
+NOTE – If you are booking a DJ/Disco for your evening reception then it would be a good idea to discuss this with them.
+A good DJ will be able to do this for you as well as the evening disco, additional charges will likely be incurred though.

 The Professional/Lavish Options

-Typically a string quartet will be able to play the entrance and exit music for wedding ceremony itself and then can continue performing in the drinks reception as well.
+Typically any classical musician(s) that you book can play for the entrance and exit music for wedding ceremony itself, they will then continue performing in the drinks reception as well.

 That’s me performing at a Kingston Maurward Drinks Reception

 6) Drinks Reception Entertainment

 Drinks reception entertainment is one of the most overlooked parts of the wedding day which I think is incredibly ironic.